mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Formatting_Reference/Formatting_Reference.md

 {% include spoiler-start %}

-{% include infobox dev="choc, Joey" site="https://mgsvmoddingwiki.github.io/" download="https://mgsvmoddingwiki.github.io/Meta/Formatting_Reference" sourcecode="https://github.com/mgsvmoddingwiki/mgsvmoddingwiki.github.io" %}
+{% include infobox dev="choc, Joey" site="https://mgsvmoddingwiki.github.io/" download="https://mgsvmoddingwiki.github.io/Meta/Formatting_Reference" %}

 - By default the name will be detected from the page it's included on but this can be overridden by adding a `title=""` attribute and value.

-- The `dev`, `site`, `download` and `sourcecode` values are all optional and can be removed/added as needed.
+- The `dev`, `site` and `download` values are all optional and can be removed/added as needed.
 Javascript will automatically detect the base domain names from provided URLs and will show them for the visible link names.

 - To add multiple names to the `dev` item separate each name by a comma and a space (`, `).
-Multiple URLs can also be added to the `site`, `download` and `sourcecode` items by separating the URLs with a space (any literal spaces in a URL can be replaced with `%20`).
+Multiple URLs can also be added to the `site` and `download` items by separating the URLs with a space (any literal spaces in a URL can be replaced with `%20`).

 ```
 {% raw %}
-{% include infobox dev="choc, Joey" site="https://mgsvmoddingwiki.github.io/" download="https://mgsvmoddingwiki.github.io/Meta/Formatting_Reference" sourcecode="https://github.com/mgsvmoddingwiki/mgsvmoddingwiki.github.io" %}
+{% include infobox dev="choc, Joey" site="https://mgsvmoddingwiki.github.io/" download="https://mgsvmoddingwiki.github.io/Meta/Formatting_Reference" %}
 {% endraw %}
 ```
 {:.clear}